-Hope, Beauty, and Exploration in Northwest Village School’s Virtual Classrooms
+Hope, Beauty, and Exploration in Northwest Village School’s Classrooms

-The 2020 fall, summer, and spring seasons at Northwest Village School were measurably different because of the COVID-19 pandemic.
-Students were actively engaged in learning from home, as well as in the classroom, and our teachers and members of our multidisciplinary teams reached through the screen to forge connections and foster engagement.
+The 2020 and 2021 school years at Northwest Village School were measurably different because of the COVID-19 pandemic.
+Students continue to be actively engaged in learning from home, as well as in the classroom, and our teachers and members of our multidisciplinary teams continue to forge connections and foster engagement.

 We’ll update this page as new projects continue to emerge.
 Be sure to visit again soon!